apache/kyuubi/docs/client/python/pyspark.md

 Refer to docs of the driver and prepare the JDBC driver jar file.

-### Prepare Hive Dialect plugin
+### Prepare JDBC Hive Dialect extension

 Hive Dialect support is requried by Spark for wraping sql correctly and sending to JDBC driver.
-Kyuubi provides a JDBC dialect plugin with auto regiesting Hive Daliect support for Spark.
+Kyuubi provides a JDBC dialect extension with auto regiested Hive Daliect support for Spark.
 Follow the instrunctions in [Hive Dialect Support](../../engines/spark/jdbc-dialect.html) to prepare the plugin jar file `kyuubi-extension-spark-jdbc-dialect_-*.jar`.

-### Including jars of JDBC driver and Hive Dialect
+### Including jars of JDBC driver and Hive Dialect extention

 Choose one of following ways to include jar files to Spark.